USS Vicksburg (CG-69)

-USS Vicksburg (CG-69) is a Ticonderoga-class guided missile cruiser serving in the United States Navy.
-She is named for the Siege of Vicksburg fought during the American Civil War.
+USS Vicksburg (CG-69) was a Ticonderoga-class guided missile cruiser that served in the United States Navy.
+She was named for the Siege of Vicksburg fought during the American Civil War.

 Vicksburg was built by Ingalls Shipbuilding, at Pascagoula, Mississippi and commissioned on 14 November 1992.
+The ship first deployed in 1994 and last deployed in 2015.
+Vicksburg was decommissioned 28 June 2024 after spending 8 years in the Navy's Cruiser Modernization program.

-With her guided missiles and rapid-fire cannons, Vicksburg is capable of facing threats in the air, on the sea, ashore, and underneath the sea.
-She is also capable of carrying two SH-60 Sea Hawk Light Airborne Multi-Purpose System (LAMPS III) helicopters.
+Vicksburg was equipped with the Aegis Combat System and was capable of facing threats in the air, on the sea, ashore, and underneath the sea.
+She was also capable of carrying two SH-60 Sea Hawk Light Airborne Multi-Purpose System (LAMPS III) helicopters.